morningspace/capabilities-shim-gitops/docs/using-crossplane-in-gitops-1.md

 For provider installing, it can also be handled as such if the provider has been packaged and published so that it can be described using Crossplane manifest.

 Here I'm using [capabilities-shim](https://github.com/morningspace/capabilities-shim) as a demo project to demonstrate the Crossplane use in GitOps.
 There is a Crossplane configuration package which includes some pre-defined Composition and CompositeResourceDefinition manifests.
-It also depends on an enhanced version of [provider-kubernetes](https://github.com/morningspace/provider-kubernetes).
-In order to install both the configuration package and the provider, just need to check below `Configuration` resource in git:
+It also depends on [an enhanced version](https://github.com/morningspace/provider-kubernetes) of [provider-kubernetes](https://github.com/crossplane-contrib/provider-kubernetes).
+In order to install both the configuration package and the provider, just need to check a `Configuration` resource in git as below:

 ```yaml
 apiVersion: pkg.crossplane.io/v1